exhuma/puresnmp/docs/plugins.rst

     make it work.
 The package meta-data provide the ``crypto`` extra-flag to make installation easier.

-    They are provided separately in case the library does not need DES/AES support, making the dependencies a bit lighter.
+    They are provided separately in case the application *using* ``puresnmp`` does not need DES/AES support, making the dependencies a bit lighter (no compilation of a C-based cryptography library for example).

 Providing new Plugins